How Do Misting Fans Work?

 With a 1000 psi high pressure pump, and a .008" nozzle size you can use a mist nozzle flow chart (see below) to calculate the water used.

-In the example above our 0.008” nozzle at 1000 psi would create a droplet size of 6 microns and use 1.89 gallons of water per hour.
+In the example below our 0.008” nozzle at 1000 psi would create a droplet size of 6 microns and use 1.89 gallons of water per hour.

 Are Misting Fans Safe?